daveho/PygmyMarmoset/README.md

 ### Production

-You will need JDK 1.8.
+You will need JDK 1.8 (or higher?).

 You can use the following steps to set up a production instance of Pygmy Marmoset: